-Global price contracts generate less micromanagement and verification of time sheets and incidental expenditures and therefore will free more time for working on operational and sector issues.
+Global price contracts generate less micromanagement and verification of time sheets and incidental expenditure and therefore will free more time for working on operational and sector issues.

-3.2.1.
+3.3.1.
 Contracts with a value of EUR 300 000 or more

-3.2.1.1.
+3.3.1.1.
 Restricted procedure

-All service contracts worth EUR 300 000 or more must be awarded by restricted tender procedure following international publication of a prior information notice and a contract notice (see point 3.3.1.).
+All service contracts worth EUR 300 000 or more may be awarded by restricted tender procedure following international publication of a prior information notice and a contract notice (see Section 3.3.1.).